saltstack/salt/doc/ref/configuration/minion.rst

 Suboptions can be specified using the ':' notation (i.e. ``option:suboption``)

-The values are are merged and included in the ``extra_minion_data`` optional parameter of the external pillar function.
-The ``extra_minion_data`` parameter is passed only to the external pillars functions that have it explicitly specified in their definition.
+The values are merged and included in the ``extra_minion_data`` optional parameter of the external pillar function.
+The ``extra_minion_data`` parameter is passed only to the external pillar functions that have it explicitly specified in their definition.

 If the config contains